hbctraining/Intro-to-rnaseq-hpc-O2/lessons/08_rnaseq_workflow.md

 **If extension does not give a good alignment**, then the poor quality or adapter sequence (or other contaminating sequence) will be soft clipped.

 ![STAR_step4](../img/alignment_STAR_step4.png)

+This sequential searching of only the unmapped portions of reads underlies the efficiency of the STAR algorithm.
+STAR uses an uncompressed suffix array (SA) to efficiently search for the longest matching portions of the read, this allows for quick searching against even the largest reference genomes.
+Other slower aligners use algorithms that often search for the entire read sequence before splitting reads and performing iterative rounds of mapping.
+More details on the algorithm itself can be found in the [STAR publication](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635).

 #### Clustering, stitching, and scoring